-- were married to the child's birth mother when your child was conceived
+- were married to or in a civil partnership with the child's birth mother when your child was conceived

-- married the child's birth mother after the child was conceived (even if you later got divorced)
+- married or entered into a civil partnership with the child's birth mother after your child was conceived (even if you end your relationship later)

 - jointly registered your child's birth with your child's birth mother (after 4th May 2006)

 - have signed and registered an agreement with the child's birth mother, unless a court has taken away her parental responsibilities and rights

 If you don't have parental responsibilities and rights, it's up to the child's mother to decide what's best.
 You have no legal right to make these choices.

 If you can't agree with the child's mother, you can get family mediation to help find a way.